 Roger and his 14-year-old cat were living under a tarp for several weeks without adequate protection from the heat and rain.
 Roger lost his job due to changes in the economy and eventually overstayed his welcome with family/friends as he couch-surfed.

-He refused to apply for government assistance because he had always been independent and felt those who need it more should be the ones to use government help.
-Eventually, with the support of OFW staff, his cat was placed in our Crisis Care Program while he worked on finding stability.
+He refused to apply for government assistance because he had always been independent and felt there were people in greater need of government assistance than himself.
+Eventually, with the support of One Family Welfare staff, his cat was placed in our Crisis Care Program while he worked on finding stability.

 For the next couple of weeks Roger called every few days to make sure that Chubs was doing well.
 He was put in touch with a housing support agency and after several weeks secured stable housing.

-Roger and Chubs were reunited and moved into their own apartment together.
+Roger and Chubs were eventually reunited and moved into an apartment of their very own.

 This story is not unique.